Skip to main content

 The most important advantage of a PIM system: is the consistency of your product data.

-A PIM system makes it possible to work with what we call Master Data.
+A PIM system makes it possible to work with Master Data.
 Master Data is the leading data for all channels and systems that work with it.
 This enriches the product data for all your systems from one data source – the PIM system, in this case.

-With this, you tackle the problem that arises as soon as product information is fragmented and not linked in different places.
-This also includes information in accounting programs and warehouse management systems, if that applies to you (and otherwise to the supplier).
+With this, you tackle the problem when product information is fragmented andunlinkedd in different places.
+This also includes information in accounting programs and warehouse management systems if that applies to you (and otherwise to the supplier).

-Just as important is the consistency in the product data you distribute to your channels.
-We are of course talking about product descriptions, photos, prices, discounts, and stocks, but also suggestions for related products.
+The consistency in the product data you distribute to your channels is just as important.
+We are talking about product descriptions, photos, prices, discounts, stocks, and suggestions for related products.

 Uniform Customer Experience

-Naturally, this leads to a huge advantage for the customer experience: it is uniform.
-It is a real shame if you lose a customer by not having your product data up-to-date.
-Suppose the figures on product stocks are not up-to-date in your data feed towards channels such as Google Shopping, then chances are that you have to disappoint your customer afterward because the product is out of stock.
+Naturally, this leads to a massive advantage for the customer experience: it is uniform.
+Losing a customer by not having your product data up-to-date is a shame.
+Suppose the figures on product stocks are not up-to-date in your data feed towards channels such as Google Shopping; then, chances are that you have to disappoint your customer afterwards because the product is out of stock.

 You also want to tell the same story everywhere.
-Therefore, consider your product data as an important form of content.
+Therefore, consider your product data as a basic form of content.
 Product specifications and updates or prices must be omnichannel up-to-date to optimize your campaigns.

 Faster And Smarter Management